Towson University’s secondary education programs offers a strong academic foundation combined with transformative field experiences.

 View degree requirements in the Undergraduate Catalog.

 Interested in teaching math or science?
-Towson UTeach enables you to complete both a Bachelor of Science degree and all course work for middle and high school teacher certification in Maryland in just four years.
+Towson UTeach enables you to complete both a Bachelor of Science degree and all course work for grades 7 - 12 teacher certification in Maryland in just four years.
 You’ll also begin teaching in local schools your very first semester.